 - Dopa responsive dystonia which is a rare form of dystonia that responds to treatment with levadopa

-Secondary dystonias are dystonias caused by damage or degeneration of the brain or abnormal response to certain medications.
-There are most than 50 causes of secondary dystonia which include:
+Acquired dystonias (which used to be known as secondary dystonias) are dystonias caused by damage or degeneration of the brain or abnormal response to certain medications.
+There are more than 50 causes of secondary dystonia which include:

 - Tardive dystonia is the result of an abnormal response to certain medications